-For the upcoming Baselworld 2013 event, the Swiss watchmaker Hamilton has prepared a model that, while being extremely simple, has a really good chance of standing from the huge crowd of second-tier brands.
-Taking the idea of a two-faced watch a trifle further than before, the former American manufacturer has prepared a watch that displays time, while allowing you to admire one of its two movements.
-Meet the Hamilton Jazzmaster Face2face.
+For the Baselworld 2013 event, the Swiss watchmaker Hamilton has prepared a model that, while being extremely simple, has a good chance of standing out from the huge crowd of second-tier brands.
+Taking the idea of a two-faced watch a trifle further than before, the Hamilton Jazzmaster Face2face (ref.
+H32856705) displays time, while allowing you to admire one of its two self-winding movements.

 Well, perhaps “admire” is a little too big a word to use for any of the calibers that animate the timekeeper.
-Both show very basic decoration featuring a skeletonized oscillating weight, polished screws and plain bridges.
-Considering the amount of attention the watch will inevitably get, the watchmaker should really have spent some more time (and money) decorating the ETA-sourced ebauches.
+Both show basic decoration featuring a skeletonized oscillating weight (one of them is nicely blacked-out, though,) polished screws and woefully plain bridges.
+Considering the amount of attention the watch will inevitably get, the watchmaker should have spent some more time (and money) decorating the ETA-sourced ebauches.

-Since each movement measures around an inch in diameter, the case is also quite large measuring 53 millimeters in width and 44 millimeters in height.
-The size of the watch will probably make it only suitable for the guys with really big hands, but I guess there will be enough of them for the Swiss brand to easily sell all 888 individually numbered pieces that they plan to produce.
+Since each movement measures around an inch in diameter, the case is also large measuring 53 millimeters in width and 44 millimeters in height.
+The gargantuan size will probably make it only suitable for the guys with really big hands, but I guess there will be enough of them for the Swiss brand to easily sell all 888 individually numbered pieces that they plan to produce.

 No info on pricing yet*.